SeyedAlirezaFatemi/CS-E5520-AdvancedComputerGraphics/assignment1/README.txt

 #
 # Assignment 1: Accelerated Ray Tracing

-Student name:
+Student name: Seyed Alireza FatemiJahromi
-Student number:

-# Which parts of the assignment did you complete?
-Mark them 'done'.
-# You can also mark non-completed parts as 'attempted' if you spent a fair amount of
-# effort on them.
-If you do, explain the work you did in the problems/bugs section
-# and leave your 'attempt' code in place (commented out if necessary) so we can see it.

-R1 BVH construction and traversal (5p): not done
+R1 BVH construction and traversal (5p): done
-        R2 BVH saving and loading (1p): not done
+        R2 BVH saving and loading (1p): done - Turn on by setting the variable at line 904 in App.cpp.
+It works correctly.
-              R3 Simple texturing (1p): not done
+              R3 Simple texturing (1p): done
-             R4 Ambient occlusion (2p): not done
+             R4 Ambient occlusion (2p): done
-         R5 Simple multithreading (1p): not done
+         R5 Simple multithreading (1p): done

 # Did you do any extra credit work?

-(Describe what you did and, if there was a substantial amount of work involved, how you did it.
-If your extra features are interactive or can be toggled, describe how to use them.)

-# Are there any known problems/bugs remaining in your code?

-(Please provide a list of the problems.
-If possible, describe what you think the cause is, how you have attempted to diagnose or fix the problem, and how you would attempt to diagnose or fix it if you had more time or motivation.
-This is important: we are more likely to assign partial credit if you help us understand what's going on.)

-# Did you collaborate with anyone in the class?

-(Did you help others?
-Did others help you?
-Let us know who you talked to, and what sort of help you gave or received.)

-# Any other comments you'd like to share about the assignment or the course so far?

-(Was the assignment too long?
-Too hard?
-Fun or boring?
-Did you learn something, or was it a total waste of time?
-Can we do something differently to help you learn?
-Please be brutally honest; we won't take it personally.)
+Alpha and specular textures (both)
+Jitter supersampling
+Tangent space normal mapping
+BVH Surface Area Heuristic
+Efficient SAH building
+Optimize your tracer (Early exits in tree traversal and intersection routines + Choose the minimum triangle count of the leaf nodes on your BVH carefully)

+SAH is used by default.
+I didn't have time to add a button for it.
+The implementation starts at line 142 in RayTracer.cpp.
+Changing if (splitMode == SplitMode_Sah) to if (false) will switch to Spatial Median.
+The construction is O(n).
+Using this instead of Spatial Median doubles the speed in the crytek-sponza scene.